eclipse-dataspace-dcp/decentralized-claims-protocol/specifications/dcp.profiles.md

 This non-normative section is intended to provide guidance to authors who want to define their own profile definition.

-At a minimum, the following profile aspects must be defined:
+At a minimum, the following profile aspects MUST be defined:

 - Verifiable Credential Data Model.
 - Revocation System.
 Specifies how the validity and expiration of Verifiable Credentials is checked.
 - Proof stack.
 Specifies how data integrity of the VC is to be provided.

-In addition, the profile may be further constrained, for example, by limiting the number of acceptable cryptographic algorithms.
+In addition, the profile MAY be further constrained, for example, by limiting the number of acceptable cryptographic algorithms.

-If possible, a single credential format should be used when defining a profile.
+If possible, a single credential format SHOULD be used when defining a profile.